Skydio/revup/README.md

 ## User config

-The user config saves time by defaulting the most commonly used flags.
+The user config at `~/.revupconfig` saves time by defaulting the most commonly used flags.

 For example, after getting used to the workflow, a user might not need the confirmation check.
-Add this section to `~/.revupconfig`.
+Adding the following lines will be the same as running with `--skip-confirm`.

 ```
 [upload]